-- Everyone 2 years or older who is not fully vaccinated should wear a mask in indoor public places. - In general, you do not need to wear a mask in outdoor settings. - In areas with high numbers of COVID-19 cases, consider wearing a mask in crowded outdoor settings and for activities with close contact with others who are not fully vaccinated. - People who have a condition or are taking medications that weaken their immune system may not be fully protected even if they are fully vaccinated.
-They should continue to take all precautions recommended for unvaccinated people, including wearing a well-fitted mask, until advised otherwise by their healthcare provider. - If you are fully vaccinated, to maximize protection and prevent possibly spreading it to others, wear a mask indoors in public if you are in an area of substantial or high transmission. - Learn about When You've Been Fully Vaccinated.
+- In areas with high numbers of COVID-19 cases, consider wearing a mask in crowded outdoor settings and for activities with close contact with others who are not fully vaccinated. - People who have a condition or are taking medications that weaken their immune system may not be fully protected even if they are fully vaccinated.
+They should continue to take all precautions recommended for unvaccinated people, including wearing a well-fitted mask, until advised otherwise by their healthcare provider. - If you are fully vaccinated, to maximize protection and prevent possibly spreading COVID-19 to others, wear a mask indoors in public if you are in an area of substantial or high transmission.